Final note: The Washington Redskins' web site has a nice tribute to Sean Taylor.

 Are these people just stupid, or what?

-.
+A 19-year old college student went to Boston's Logan International Airport to meet her boyfriend who was arriving there.
+This student, Star Simpson, is a sophomore at the prestigious Massachusetts Institute of Technology.
 I don't know that much about MIT, but I do believe you have to be at least a little bit smart to go there.
 According to the attorney who was appointed to represent her, Ms. Simpson is a graduate of the Hawaii Preparatory Academy, a private boarding school, and she is now the secretary of MIT's Electrical Research Society.
 She has also won school prizes for chemistry and leadership and has even received a Congressional citation for her work in robotics.
 So, MIT is definitely not a school for the intellectually challenged.

 Anyway this girl Star (I hope she doesn't mind me calling her Star), she apparently approached an information counter at the airport's arrivals terminal around 8:00 a.m.
 At least one of the counter people noted her unusual attire, which consisted of an object strapped to her body (chest), that looked like a possible bomb.
 It was a white circuit board measuring roughly 2 inches by 6 inches, with protruding wires, lights and a nine-volt battery.
 The device, whatever it was, apparently was functioning because the nine lights were flashing.
 Oh, she also reportedly was carrying a lump of something that was either modeling clay or Play-Doh.
-For those who might not be that familiar with explosives, plastic explosives (like C-4) is
+For those who might not be that familiar with explosives, plastic explosives (like C-4) is a relatively stable, solid explosive that has a consistency similar to Play-Doh and/or modeling clay.

 Because I'm talking about plastic explosives, I guess I should also mention the nut Richard Reid, a member of al-Qaeda, who tried to blow up American Airlines Flight #63 on December 22, 2001, just a few short months after 9/11.
 Reid is the so-called "shoe bomber" and that's because the plastic explosive he used (PETN) was hidden in the lining of his shoes.
 Flight #63 was headed from Paris to Miami, but when Reid's actions were interrupted the plane was quickly diverted to Boston's Logan International Airport.